influxdata/telegraf/plugins/inputs/filestat/README.md

   ## If true, read the entire file and calculate an md5 checksum.
   md5 = false

+  ## If true, don't log an error if the file is missing.
+  NoLogFileMissing = false
 ```

 ### Measurements & Fields: